mlc-mlapis/docs/src/documentation/cli/authorization.md

 <br/>

 ::: tip LOG IN ONLY ONCE
 You need to log in only once.
-Auth token will be saved securely in your `var` folder inside your filesystem.
+Auth token will be saved in your `~/.config/zerops/cli.data` folder inside your filesystem.
 :::